 How is SLAB delivering its Corporate Parenting duties?

 We have published a report on the implementation of the 2016-18 plan which also outlines our plan for 2018-2021.
 We will carefully consider which of our delivery functions engages the Corporate Parenting duties and develop actions as appropriate for the functions that are within scope.
+We have also published a literature review of corporate parenting research and reports.

 Please contact Stuart Drummond on 0131 240 2041 or firstname.lastname@example.org